bright/new-www/_posts/2018-02-16-charts-on-android-1.md

 val bananaData = Parser.toDataSet(streamBananas.reader())
 ```

-Finaly our data looks a little bit more friendly.
+Finally our data looks a little bit more friendly.
 Time to make a chart!

 ### Apply data